One vision, one metropolitan region

 - New planning challenges and opportunities based on anticipated regional needs.

 - Environmental challenges and considerations, including natural resources, water sustainability, and climate change.

 - Development and engagement practices that are equitable and empower communities to intentionally support prosperity for all residents.

 Working with local communities to achieve the vision

-The policy direction in Thrive—and in the system and policy plans that follow—assists local governments in creating consistent, compatible, and coordinated comprehensive plans that strive to achieve local visions while ensuring efficient and cost-effective regional infrastructure.
+The policy direction in Thrive—and in the system and policy plans that follow—assists local governments in creating consistent, compatible, and coordinated local comprehensive plans.
+These plans strive to achieve local visions while ensuring efficient and cost-effective regional infrastructure.